 Peer to Peer (P2P) car sharing is a rapidly growing industry in which a vehicle owner rents out their car to others on a short-term basis, often on applications like Turo and GetAround.
 Think Airbnb but for cars.
 GM was in the process of expanding their car-sharing service, Maven, to include P2P owners.
 This expansion brought to light the logistical challenges that P2P owners face: Many manage a fleet of 5 or more vehicles and are solely responsible for cleaning, maintaining, and repositioning between bookings.

 Legend has it that someone somewhere along the line came up with the idea for Carzuo when they needed to borrow a snowblower.
 They thought “hey, wouldn’t it be a cool idea if there were an app where you could borrow various tools and equipment from your neighbors!?”
 Neighborly was intended to be a sharing platform where people could do just that.
 The idea pivoted into a broader assessment of underutilized staff and assets related to auto services, named project Omni.

 The Project Omni lean canvas was created in a 3 hour working session.
-The team hypothesized a full suite of services to help rideshare and car sharing owners manage their vehicles.
+The team hypothesized a full suite of services to help ride-share and car-share owners manage their vehicles.

 GM Research (GMR) also conducted a survey that confirmed a desire for mobile maintenance by average owners.

 To achieve consensus on MVP scope, we gathered 7 participants for a 3 day inception workshop.

 • 2 designers